Africa Mobile Medical Teams

 What We Provide:

-World Compassion Fellowship sponsors ongoing teams and local medical providers to provide medical care for impoverished and disadvantaged communities in Africa.
+WCF sponsors mobile medical teams to provide medical and dental care for the impoverished and underserved in Africa.

 Throughout the continent of Africa, economic instability, political strife and environmental disasters such as famine, annual droughts and flooding have trapped many regions in impoverished conditions and have also contributed to the development of major public health problems.